-10. Will FAS 97 EGPs or FAS 120 EGMs change as a result of the changes to deferrable expenses?
+10. Will estimated gross profits (EGPs) or estimated gross margins (EGMs) change as a result of the changes to deferrable expenses?

-ASC 944-30-35-5 and ASC 944-30-35-13 provide guidance on the elements to be included in EGP and estimated gross margin (EGM) estimates.
+ASC 944-30-35-5 and ASC 944-30-35-13 provide guidance on the elements to be included in EGP and EGM estimates.
 These estimates include costs incurred for contract administration which include certain non-capitalizable acquisition costs, predominantly ultimate level commissions and recurring premium taxes.
 Any other acquisition costs should not be included in EGP/EGM.
 ASU 2010-26 did not change the guidance for estimating gross profits or the methods for DAC amortization.
 As such, it appears that costs that were previously capitalized as acquisition costs that are no longer capitalizable, should not be included in EGP/EGM.